-Student parking is not permitted on either side of Church Street between Southern and 36th Street and the main high school building.
-Student parking is not permitted on the lot behind the Rev. Thomas Finn building.
-Students may park in the lot behind the church or the lot next to the railroad tracks.
+Student parking is not permitted on either side of Church Street between Southern and 36th Street in front of the main high school building.
+Student parking is not permitted in the lot behind the Rev. Thomas Finn building.
+Off-street student parking is available in the lot behind the church (seniors only), or the lot next to the railroad tracks, across from the gymnasium.
+Off-street parking is also available at Latonia Baptist Church.
+Students must be respectful of the Latonia Baptist community and property.
+Students who are not respectful of our neighbors' private property may be banned from parking on school property, or the property of our community partners.
+On-street parking is available on a first-come-first-serve basis.